Markov chains revisited: Discrete-time chains I: the basics

 \subsubsection{A final observation: the time-varying law does not characterise the path law}

-In contrast with $(a)$ or $(b)$ or $(c)$ above, the time-varying law $(p_n)_{n\in\n}$ of the chain in \eqref{eq:timevardt} is \emph{not} enough to uniquely define a distribution on the path space.
-For instance, using Theorem \ref{seqindp} we can build a sequence of \emph{independent} random variables $(W_n)_{n\in\n}$ such that the law of $W_n$ is $p_n$ for each $n$ in $\n$---something absurd for all but the most trivial of chains (think of \eqref{eq:markovd0}).
+In contrast with (a--c) above, the time-varying law $(p_n)_{n\in\n}$ of the chain in \eqref{eq:timevardt} is \emph{not} enough to uniquely define a distribution on the path space.
+For instance, using Theorem \ref{seqindp} we can build a sequence of independent random variables $(W_n)_{n\in\n}$ such that the law of $W_n$ is $p_n$ for each $n$ in $\n$---something absurd for all but the most trivial of chains (think of \eqref{eq:markovd0}).